Thursday, February 20, 2025

 Unfortuantely, there are no benchmarks with League of Legends with this exact same CPU + GPU configuration.
 The benchmarks below are taken with several other games:

-The closest configuration would be the Core i5 1240P + Intel Xe, which is pretty much the same integrated graphics but with a slightly better CPU.
-The benchmarks for that configuration are shown below:
+The closest configuration would be the Core i5-1240P + Intel Xe, which features the same integrated graphics but with a slightly better CPU.

 GPU: Intel Iris Xe Graphics G7 80EUs